SoulSloth/how-to-play-wiki-content/README.md

 # How To Play Wiki Content

+🚧🚧🚧🚧
-:warning: :warning: Currently this repo is still under construction.
-You can follow these efforts on the [static site generator here](https://github.com/SoulSloth/how-to-play-wiki-generator) :warning: :warning: :warning:
+Currently this repo is still under construction.
+You can follow these efforts on the [static site generator here](https://github.com/SoulSloth/how-to-play-wiki-generator) 🚧🚧🚧🚧

 howtoplay.wiki